SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Experiment

+\textbf{Modality : point cloud and multimodal} As mentioned earlier in \cref{sec:3ddet_with_image}, the multimodal methods that utilize both image and point cloud necessitate calibration, as illustrated in \cref{fig:lidar2cam_and_cam2lidar}, which can distort or lose semantic information from images or geometric information from point clouds.
+Our method aims to address these challenges and demonstrates superior performance without calibration compared to multimodal methods as shown in \cref{table:comparison_reference_and_ours_test}.
+This indicates that the proposed method can be free from calibration-induced distortions and losses, while showcasing superior performance even without images.

-When comparing the method applied detectors with their base, the results are as follows: they all show performance improvements for cars, especially with SECOND using voxel features as input showing the most benefit as in \cref{table:comparision_existing_and_ours}.
-This improvement is also observed for cyclists, with a slight gain in 3D detection and a larger gain in BEV.
-When voxel features used as input, performance gains are observed not only for cars but also for cyclists. \cite{PointPillar} did not show gains in identifying pedestrians and cyclists.
-Unlike this, \cite{SECOND} also includes a similar sampling process, but it showed performance gains for cyclists.
-For \cite{SECOND}, the 3D point cloud is converted into a 3D voxel grid, and then VFE(voxel feature extractor) extracts semantic features.
-However, for \cite{PointPillar}, the point cloud is projected onto BEV plane and 2D backbone extracts the features.
-The backbone may have limitation in extracting semantic features compared to VFE.
-Additionally, the feature concatenated point cloud projected in 2D makes it difficult to utilize semantic features.
-Therefore, there is a limitation in achieving a better mAP even with sufficient mean of Intersection over Union (mIoU) provided by the semantic segmentation. \\
+\textbf{Before and After Application of Proposed Method.} When comparing detectors using our method with their base models, the results are as follows: they all show performance improvements for cars, especially with SECOND using voxel features as input showing the most benefit as in \cref{table:comparision_existing_and_ours}.
+For SeSame+voxel, performance gains are observed not only for car but also for cyclist.
+But \cite{PointPillar} did not show gains in identifying pedestrians and cyclist.
+We initially assumed that this was caused by PointPillar's conversion of 3D features into 2D features.
+However, this hypothesis was rejected because SECOND\cite{SECOND} did not cause any performance degradation despite also including the conversion to 2D features.
+This can be attributed to the stochastic sampling approach employed by PointPillars'\cite{PointPillar} on the point cloud.
+This sampling substantially filter out or eliminate points containing semantic information, especially when the ground truth object consists of only a few points.
+Thus, there can be degradation of performance.

 \textbf{Comparison between Reference Method and Ours.}